 - After that, you can take the compass and rotate it until the needle aligns with the orientation arrow.

 And that’s it!
 The direction of the travel arrow on the compass points you toward the destination you have selected.
 As long as you keep the needle and the orientation arrow lined up, you should be good to go, but it is recommended to repeat the process from time to time, after a few hundred meters, to avoid errors.
+Check out our useful and easy instructions on how to use a compass for more information.

 A useful video in better understanding the process can be found above.